 Support from Seasoned Chef-Instructors

 ICC’s team of chef-instructors bring a depth of experience to share with culinary students each day in the kitchen.
-The student-to-teacher ratio is 12:1, meaning students get personal attention and direction while they’re completing each lesson.
+Students get personal attention and direction while they’re completing each lesson.
 Our chef-instructors are more than experienced professionals, they’re educated teachers too!
 Beyond regular class time, workshops and tutoring are available for students to get the extra help they need to master techniques for success as professional chefs.

 “School was very fun and I learned some valuable lessons from some great teachers.” – Joshua Skenes Culinary Arts graduate and executive chef of three Michelin-starred Saison in San Francisco, from Food & Wine